-Whereas implementation of the Standards and Recommended Practices in Annex 9 aimed at improving procedures at border-control points to facilitate the clearance of aircraft, passengers and their baggage, cargo and mail is a most important element in the facilitation programme;
+Whereas implementation of the Standards and Recommended Practices in Annex 9 aimed at improving procedures at border-control points to facilitate the clearance of aircraft, passengers and their baggage, cargo and mail is essential to the efficiency of air transport;

-- 1. Urges Contracting States to give special attention to their obligations arising from Articles 22, 23 and 24 of the Convention and increase their efforts to implement Annex 9; - 2.
-Urges Contracting States to examine critically, at least once a year, any differences that exist in their territory between their national regulations and practices and the provisions of the current edition of Annex 9, and make special efforts to modify their policies in order to eliminate such differences at the earliest practicable moment; - 3.
+- 1. Urges Contracting States to give special attention to their obligations arising from Articles 22, 23 and 24 of the Convention and increase their efforts to implement Annex 9 Standards and Recommended Practices: - 2.
+Urges Contracting States to examine critically, at least once a year, any differences that exist in their territory between their national regulations and practices and the provisions of the current edition of Annex 9, and make special efforts to modify their policies in order to eliminate such differences; - 3.
 Urges each Contracting State to notify the Organization of the status of implementation of Annex 9 in its territory in accordance with Article 38 of the Convention; and - 4.
 Requests the Council to review, whenever necessary or at least once every three years, the status of implementation of Annex 9 and indicate those aspects which require intensified implementation efforts by Contracting States.